 seeBOOST is electronic prescription glasses for individuals coping with central vision loss from Macular Degeneration or Diabetes.
 Although our product was developed primarily with these two medical conditions in mind, we have found many individuals with other low vision conditions have benefited.

 The only way to know if seeBOOST will work for you is to try it.
-You can find out here about our 14-Day Risk Free Trial.
+You can find out here about our Free Evaluation.

 We designed seeBOOST to be easy to use, and also easy to try.
 Just like prescription glasses, you need to go to any optometrist and get a prescription for far distance (don't worry, seeBOOST works at all distances, including down to a few inches), and your Pupilary Distance (PD).
 These are standard measurements (called a "refraction") that all optometrists perform for the simplest eye exams.
-However, we always recommend that you get a comprehensive eye exam. seeBOOST is currently available as a 14-Day Risk Free Trial anywhere in the U.S. Contact us for more information or to schedule a trial.
+However, we always recommend that you get a comprehensive eye exam. seeBOOST is currently available as a Free Evaluation anywhere in the U.S. Contact us for more information.

 seeBOOST is specially developed to target central vision loss and to be usable for hours during each day.
 While individuals with other visual impairments have also benefited, each and every feature of seeBOOST was conceived, designed and optimized to help those with central vision loss, the primary impairment suffered by people with Macular Degeneration or Diabetic Retinopathy.